Zihao-Li001/CFD-code-train/README.md

 # 2. PINNs: 1D channel flow example
 This code comes from dyFluid. [website](http://dyfluid.com/pinn.html) The environment of OpenFOAM libtorch is needed here.

+# 3. CFD-Course-Tsu Homework
+The Homework report of university's CFD-Course.